 Building an effective sales strategy presentation is much more than simply typing up a few bullet points and talking your way through a slide deck.
 While PowerPoint is often utilized for sales strategy presentations – and is a useful tool for presenting your vision – the steps you take to create a compelling presentation can make or break closing deals or gaining team members and essential stakeholder buy-in.

 So what’s the secret?
-Like everything in sales (and management, for that matter), there’s no one-size-fits-all, but there are some important best practices.
+Like everything in sales (and management, for that matter), there’s no one-size-fits-all, but there are some critical best practices.
 Following them means you’ll deliver a compelling presentation that inspires your audience.

 How to Structure a Sales Strategy Presentation

-- Agenda – Lay out the goals of the meeting and explain to your audience what the presentation will encompass.
+- Agenda – Layout the goals of the meeting and explain to your audience what the presentation will encompass.

 - ROI – You might be inclined to save the “What’s in it for me?” component for the end of your presentation (as a grand finale of sorts to seal the deal), but Groove Digital Marketing suggests presenting the client’s potential ROI early on.
 Showing them exactly what they stand to gain keeps your audience captivated as you delve into the specifics of how you’ll make that happen.